 Croatia combines a fiery blend of glamour and tradition with a stunning backdrop of rolling hillsides and lush forestry, hemmed by the lapping waters of the azure Adriatic Sea.

 Croatia combines a blend of glamour and tradition set against a stunning backdrop of rolling hillsides and rich green forests, all hemmed by the crystal-clear waters of the Adriatic Sea.
-Here, you can explore over 120 miles of coastline overlooking more than 1000 Adriatic islands from popular seaside destinations such as Split, Dubrovnik, Hvar and Rovinj.
+Here, you can explore over 120 miles of coastline overlooking more than 1000 Adriatic islands from popular seaside destinations such as Split, Dubrovnik and Hvar.